Davixk/TwitchDropsMiner/README.md

 ## 🧠 Credits

-All code comes from [DevilXD/TwitchDropsMiner](https://github.com/DevilXD/TwitchDropsMiner).
+All core mining logic and functionality comes from [DevilXD/TwitchDropsMiner](https://github.com/DevilXD/TwitchDropsMiner).

+The Docker implementation and containerization work is based on [fireph/TwitchDropsMiner](https://github.com/fireph/TwitchDropsMiner).

-This repo and image are just a **Docker-focused fork**, adapting the same core logic to non-GUI environments 💖
+This repo combines both efforts to provide a **Docker-focused build** that runs efficiently in headless environments 💖

+Massive shoutout to:
+- [@DevilXD](https://github.com/DevilXD) for the original application and ongoing development
+- [@fireph](https://github.com/fireph) for the Alpine/Docker adaptation
-Massive shoutout to [@DevilXD](https://github.com/DevilXD) and all original translators, maintainers, and contributors 🙏
+- All translators, maintainers, and contributors 🙏

-If you want to support them directly — [Buy Me A Coffee](https://www.buymeacoffee.com/DevilXD) / [Patreon](https://www.patreon.com/bePatron?u=26937862)
+If you want to support the original author — [Buy Me A Coffee](https://www.buymeacoffee.com/DevilXD) / [Patreon](https://www.patreon.com/bePatron?u=26937862)

 ---